-The Marmite Food Extract Company was incorporated in Britain in 1902, headed by a retired Swiss sugar merchant called Frederick Wissler.
-Marmite was initially produced at Mincing Lane, London.
+The Marmite Food Extract Company was incorporated in 1902 to exploit the potential of the product.
+Company headquarters were based in London with a factory at Burton upon Trent.
+The company was headed by a retired Swiss sugar merchant called Frederick Wissler.

-The product’s reputation grew as a health product, and during the First World War it was added to soldiers’ rations to prevent Vitamin B1 deficiency.
+Marmite enjoyed a growing reputation as a health product, and it was added to soldiers’ rations during the First World War as a Vitamin B1 deficiency preventative.

 Following the death of the company’s first chairman, Marmite was acquired by Bovril in 1924.

-The Vauxhall factory closed in 1967.
+The Vauxhall factory was closed in 1967.

 Unilever, the Anglo-Dutch consumer goods company, acquired Marmite in 2000.

 A mixture of ale and lager yeasts are used to create Marmite.
-Much of the yeast is still sourced from the Molson Coors (formerly Bass) and Marston’s breweries in Burton.
+Much of the yeast is still sourced from the MolsonCoors (formerly Bass) and Marston’s breweries in Burton.
 The automated factory employs around 60 people.
-Before distribution, Marmite is matured for seven days.
+Marmite is matured for seven days before distribution.